Aiden-Peace300/c0723-code-solutions/dom-querying/dom-query-quiz-notes.md

 - difference between console.log and console.dir ?
   The main difference between these two methods is that the console. log() method displays the “toString” representation of any object passed to it.
 Whereas, the console. dir() method displays an interactive list of the properties of the specified JavaScript object.

+- querySelector vs getElementsbyTagName

+- $ in front of that variable for DOM is best practive!

+- Nodelist are static

+- HTMLCollection are live/dynamic